IronButterfly/Keenetic_Service/README.md

 # Keenetic_Service
-Custom integration for managing Keenetic nfqws and xkeen services in Home Assistant You can turn services on and off, monitor their status.
+Custom integration for managing Keenetic nfqws and xkeen services in Home Assistant.

+You can turn services on and off, monitor their status.

 Note: For xkeen service, xray and mihomo engines are supported.